lokesh-8888/knn_dengue-ml-project/README.md

 ## Contact

-If you have questions or want to collaborate, open an issue or reach out to the repository owner.
+If you have questions or want to collaborate, open an issue or reach out to the me.

 ---